 The scouring depth is defined as the depth from the surface of the original backfill on the flood side, as shown in Fig. 4.
 Huang et al. (2014) demonstrated that the scouring depth is a crucial factor in the stability of levees.
 However, their results were obtained by assuming particular values for the scouring depth.
-In this study, the scouring depth was estimated by using some common empirical equations.
-As mentioned above, design flow rates and particle sizes are available for the Chiuliao 1st Levee, and it was found that the empirical equation proposed by Lacey (1930) can be employed to obtain the scouring depth:
+In this study, the scouring depth was estimated using Table 2.
+Design flow rates and water levels of Chiuliao First Levee for various return periods.